 Every card or board game, with few exceptions, has a component of luck involved.
 This luck varies from the dice rolls in Yahtzee to the infected cities in Pandemic to the colors of train cars flipped over in Ticket to Ride.

 But why do people buy and enjoy games with luck?
 Wouldn’t true board-gamers be upset about getting a victory stolen because of a coin flip?
-Why do leave our strategic planning and execution partly to chance?
+Why, after a game of careful strategic planning and execution, are we ok with leaving our victory partly to chance?

 Here at Facade Games, we have a few theories.